|

 Git supports dividing the refs of a single repository into

-and HEAD.
-Git can expose each namespace as an independent
+HEAD.
+Git can expose each namespace as an independent repository

-repository to pull from and push to, while sharing the object
+to pull from and push to, while sharing the object store, and

-repository avoids storing duplicate copies of the same objects,
+avoids storing duplicate copies of the same objects, such as when

-such as when storing multiple branches of the same source.
-The
+storing multiple branches of the same source.
+The alternates

-duplicates, but alternates do not prevent duplication between new
+alternates do not prevent duplication between new objects added to

-objects added to the repositories without ongoing maintenance,
+the repositories without ongoing maintenance, while namespaces do.

 corresponding refs in a directory under refs/namespaces/.
 For